HamStudy/hamstudy-hambook/tech2022/content/Part 3. Appendix/0 Preparing for the 2026 test.md

 ### Speed of Radio Waves

-> **Key Information:** *All radio frequencies travel at the same velocity* in free space—whether VHF, UHF, microwaves, or any other frequency. {{< link id="T3B12" >}}
+> **Key Information:** *All radio frequencies travel at the same velocity* in free space — whether VHF, UHF, microwaves, or any other frequency. {{< link id="T3B12" >}}

-In the vacuum of space, all electromagnetic waves travel at the same speed—the speed of light.
+In the vacuum of space, all electromagnetic waves travel at the same speed — the speed of light.
 A 2-meter VHF signal and a 23-cm UHF signal zip along at exactly the same velocity: about 300 million meters per second.

 ### The Ionosphere

 > **Key Information:** The *ionosphere* is the region of the atmosphere that can *reflect HF radio waves*. {{< link id="T3A11" >}}

 The ionosphere makes long-distance HF communication possible by bouncing signals back to Earth.
-Note that the exam uses the term "reflect" here—while some argue "refract" is more technically accurate for what the ionosphere does, the concept is the same: the ionosphere is what enables skywave propagation on HF.
+Note that the exam uses the term "reflect" here — while some argue "refract" is more technically accurate for what the ionosphere does, the concept is the same: the ionosphere is what enables skywave propagation on HF.

 ### Auroral Backscatter

 > **Key Information:** VHF signals received via auroral backscatter are *distorted, with a characteristic raspy sound*. {{< link id="T3C03" >}}

-When VHF signals bounce off the aurora, they come back sounding rough and raspy—quite different from normal clear signals.
+When VHF signals bounce off the aurora, they come back sounding rough and raspy — quite different from normal clear signals.
 This distinctive sound is a telltale sign of auroral propagation.

 ### HF Propagation Beacons

 > **Key Information:** On HF, *automatically controlled amateur propagation beacons* can be found on *10 meters, between 28.200 MHz and 28.300 MHz*. {{< link id="T1A06" >}}

 Propagation beacons are automated stations that transmit signals so operators can assess band conditions.
-By tuning to 28.200–28.300 MHz and listening for distant beacons, you can quickly tell whether 10 meters is "open" for long-distance communication.
+By tuning to 28.200 to 28.300 MHz and listening for distant beacons, you can quickly tell whether 10 meters is "open" for long-distance communication.

 ---